UK fund Electra sees no activism from investor Bramson

 The group said that it had spent 250 million pounds on new assets such as Hotter Shoes over the period and had a portfolio return of 9 percent, or 89 million pounds.

-"It's clear that the competition in private equity is hotting up and prices are being driven up by that and by buoyant stock markets," said Chief Investment Partner Alex Fortescue.
+"It's clear that the competition in private equity is hotting up and prices are being driven up by that and by buoyant stock markets," said Chairman Roger Yates.
 "Banks are coming back into private equity and lending is more available."

 Yates said that, in a deals market where prices were averaging 11 times core earnings (EBITDA), Electra's investments over the period had averaged around 8 times.